bp74/StageXL_Web/web/docs/wiki/juggler.md

     // create a transition for a value from 0.0 to 100.0 within 5.0 seconds. juggler.transition(0.0, 100.0, 5.0, TransitionFunction.linear, (num value) => print(value));

-    // delay the call the 'action' by 5.0 seconds. juggler.delayCall(action, 5.0);
+    // delay the call of 'action' by 5.0 seconds. juggler.delayCall(action, 5.0);

     // remove all tweens on the 'spaceship' display object.